Format

 Optionally conduct any parts of Step 15 desired.

-14. Allies - Announce basing for all disabled ships
+14. Allies - Announce basing for all disabled

 & F-boat attack (Attack/Damage rolls).
 Optionally conduct any parts of